infor-design/enterprise-ng/docs/ASPNETMVC.md

 ## Adding the IDS Enterprise Controls

-Following the instruction in the quickstart guide, from [Step 2](#Step2).
+Following the instruction in the quickstart guide, from Step 2.
 Note the root of the angular project is the *ClientApp* folder.

-[#Step2]:QUICKSTART.md#Step-2-:-Install-Packages